rethyxyz/rethy.xyz/README.md

 # rethy.xyz
+The source code of my personal website.

-Forewarning, you may find incomplete pages in this repository, as they are still being written.
+Forewarning, you may find incomplete pages in this repository, as they are still being written or abandoned.